nprapps/dailygraphics-next/readme.rst

-DailyGraphics-next
+Dailygraphics-next
 ==================

 Tools for writing and deploying daily interactive news graphics.
 Based substantially on NPR's `original daily graphics rig <https://github.com/nprapps/dailygraphics>`_.
-Built on Express, LESS, Browserify, and Google Sheets.
+Built on Express, LESS, Browserify and Google Sheets.

 What does it do?
 ----------------